Hair Loss Treatment Singapore

 - Extensive Hair Loss with limited, yet viable Donor Area

-- Severe Hair Loss, only rim of Hair remain
+- Severe Hair Loss, the only rim of Hair remain

 So what causes the hair loss affecting the other 5% of the population yearly?
 How can I tell the difference between temporary and permanent hair loss?
 What can I do about it?

-The most common cause of hair loss is known as androgenetic alopecia, or male pattern baldness (in men), and female pattern baldness (in woman).
+The most common cause of hair loss is known as androgenetic alopecia, or male pattern baldness (in men), and female pattern baldness (in women).

 MALE PATTERN BALDNESS